-- Running Database Configuration Assistant Using Response Files You can run Oracle Database Configuration Assistant (Oracle DBCA) in response file mode to configure and start an Oracle database on the system. - Running Net Configuration Assistant Using Response Files You can run Net Configuration Assistant in silent mode to configure and start an Oracle Net Listener on the system, configure naming methods, and configure Oracle Net service names.
+- Running Oracle DBCA Using Response Files You can run Oracle Database Configuration Assistant (Oracle DBCA) in response file mode to configure and start an Oracle database on the system. - Running Net Configuration Assistant Using Response Files You can run Net Configuration Assistant in silent mode to configure and start an Oracle Net Listener on the system, configure naming methods, and configure Oracle Net service names.

-Creating a Password Response File Review this information to create a password response file.
+Creating a Password Response File You can create a password response file and use it with configuration assistants to perform silent installation.

-Running Database Configuration Assistant Using Response Files
+Running Oracle DBCA Using Response Files